manywho/service-email/README.md

 ### Locally

 The service is a JAX-RS application, that by default runs on port 8080 (if you use the packaged JAR).

-#### Building

 To configure and build the service, you will need to have Apache Ant, Maven 3 and JDK 8+ installed.

+#### Configuring

 If you want to support uploading attachments or fetching them from an external source, you will need to generate a configuration file for the service by running the provided `build.xml` script with Ant, and passing in any required